Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 Sometimes a combination of many treatments such as topical creams/lotions and different laser therapies are used in the treatment of stretch marks.
 Using a “multi modal” (or many modes) approach to treatment may provide the best result.

 This starts with an initial consultation and referral from a GP to a plastic surgeon.
-Hospital stay, recovery, surgeon and anaesthetist’s bills can total $20,000.
+Hospital stay, recovery, surgeon and anaesthetist’s bills can add up to many thousands.
 Depending on the level of health insurance cover, rebates vary.
 Because abdominoplasty is considered a cosmetic procedure, it is not covered under Medicare and is only done in a private hospital.